 Partner Role in Projects Organization/Group LAWS (Executive LAWS is the lead organization of the Project.
-LAWS Board members are Director, Board Members Kaska Elders who will support Project activities and will help to guide and Support Staff) cultural practices and protocols in the Project.
-Community Members Community members also joined the Gathering to contribute to the de and Survivors of Violence of the project and program model.
-The community members are young women who are survivors of violence themselves who want to be anti- violence leaders in their community.
-Agency Staff (i.e. Help Supporting the Project design and implementation, including partnership and Hope for Families) components with local service delivery organizations (I.e. job shadowing) Centre for Response Consultants from the Centre for Response Based Practice Based Practice practitioners Beringia Community Consultants leading the Project's monitoring and evaluation; Interim LAWS Planning Inc. Project Manager role and duties until LAWS staff is hired.
+LAWS Board members are Director, Board Members pers Kaska Elders who will support Project activities and will help to guide and Support Staff) cultural practices and protocols in the Project.
+Advocates and Advocate Advocates are positive social responders made up of Indigenous and non- Family Members Indigenous women and allies, ages 18 year and older.
+Through this project, Advocates will become anti-violence leaders in their community.
+Agency Staff (i.e. Help Supporting the Project design and implementation, including partnership and Hope for Families) components with local service delivery organizations (I.e. job shadowing) Centre for Response Facilitators from the Centre for Response Based Practice will be leading the Based Practice Advocate training and service delivery model practitioners Beringia Community Consultants leading Advocacy Project's monitoring and evaluation; Interim Planning Inc. LAWS Project Manager role and duties until LAWS staff is hired.